 How do I know if my plant is doing OK?

 Sun related: Plants have a natural reaction to protect themselves from excessive sunlight.
 They do this by keeping leaves close together, vertically to reduce the surface of exposure.
 When leaves are too far apart in the stem, they are small and they lose the inward curve shape it means they need more light.
 When they become dry and brown on the tips, that means they are burnt from too much sun.
+Some also get burn spots from the sun that turn out like dry patches.

 Common pests: Watch out for these little buggers or they can destroy your oasis.
 The first two, aphids and cottony scales, spread easily and you will need to isolate infected plants and treat them.
+Neem oil repels most pests naturally and spraying with soapy water prevents more bugs from attaching themselves to the plan because it makes the surface watery.

 Why doing all of this?
+Is it really worth it?